vze22jjw/DockerImages/README.md

 which you can use to start local development with a debian environment running php5 and a postgresql database.

+## What it is not
+a showcase on how to code PHP.
+This code presented here is RUBBISH, utter rubbish.
+I made it this way so your focus would be on Docker and not in understanding the code or clicking through Classes or includes to make you understand.

 ## How to

 check out this repo and go inside the debianapachephp directory